 So for example - it’s Monday, August 19th.
 You’re scheduling a message for Friday, August 23rd, at noon and apply ‘within 24h window’ filter.
 The subscribers who will receive this message are the ones who are within the 24 hour window on August 23rd at noon.

 Make sure to only message these users when Reengaging with the “Standard Messaging” tag.

 These are mostly used to Reengage old users.

 Sponsored messages can currently only be created, paid for and sent through your Facebook Ads manager.
-For more details and instructions on how to send sponsored messages, click here.
+Learn how to send a sponsored message.

 Default message tag: Subscription

 Subscription Messaging allows you to send your users messages outside of the 24-hour window.